 Pool surfaces should be brushed methodically to remove algae and other buildups, after which any remaining debris can be skimmed off the surface.
 Working from the shallow to the deep end, a pool vacuum can manually remove settled dirt and other debris.

 An important part of the pool opening checklist involves filtering the water overnight, for at least twelve hours.
 This ensures when chlorine sanitizer is added it won’t be wasted.

 After filtering overnight, using a water test kit or test strips will reveal the overall health of the water before the pool opening.
 Checklists should consider water alkalinity, pH, and calcium hardness, looking at parts per million (ppm).
 This provides an idea about the amounts and which chemicals require adding.

 Recommended levels of each are:

 Once tested, swimming pool chemicals should be added to the water until they fall within acceptable parameters.
 This entails putting algaecide, clarifier, and pool shock into the water, with additional shock added if bacterial contamination is a concern.
 Depending on the condition of the water, it may take as long as three weeks to balance the chemicals in the pool.

 Once all these steps are done, the final item on the pool opening checklist simply involves retesting and adjusting the water accordingly.
 The pool’s filter should run for at least 24 hours until chlorine levels reach about 1-3 ppm.
 After this, the water’s ready for swimming!

+Halogen Supply has been a trusted distributor of pool and spa supplies for decades.
 To learn more about how to open a pool this spring or for any of your swimming pool equipment needs, please contact us at Halogen Supply today!